 Staging your home properly will directly affect how fast you can sell a home and how much you can ask for it.
 However, not all rooms are equally important in this process.
-So, instead of wasting time and possibly money staging rooms where it doesn’t matter, we’ll tell you the five most important rooms to stage when selling a house.
+So, instead of wasting time and possibly money staging rooms where it doesn’t matter, we’ll tell you the five most important rooms to stage when choosing to Sell My House for Cash Aurora CO.
 We’ll also provide tips on how to stage these rooms with the greatest effect at the lowest price and least effort.

 The Living Room